nitnub/werdle/README.md

 - Built with React, utilizing some Bootstrap styling for the Game Over modal
 - At this time, the layout is optimized for desktop, but I plan to enhance the responsiveness in the future

-## How to Run

-This project has been dockerized and is currently deployed to an AWS EC2 instance accessible at [https://werdle.nickbryant.dev/](https://werdle.nickbryant.dev/)

 ## Roadmap of Future Improvements

 - Add responsiveness
 - Refactor Components
 - Link to custom "Secret Word" API
 - Add dark/light mode switch

 ## Test Coverage Report